 - Value-Based Payment and Financial Simulations

-- Maternal and Infant Health Payment Modeling
+- Maternal and Infant Health Value-Based Payment Technical Assistance

-- Children’s Oral Health Payment Modeling
+- Children’s Oral Health Value-Based Payment Technical Assistance

 - A three-part measure development contract led by IAP, the Medicare-Medicaid Coordination Office, and CMCS’s Disabled and Elderly Health Programs Group.
 Over the course of three years, the IAP developed or refined approximately 12 measures in key gaps areas across the IAP’s four program areas.